Crown Dependencies: Bailiwick of Jersey

 The Bailiwick of Jersey consists of the island of Jersey and a number of surrounding uninhabited islands.

 The parliament is the States Assembly, the first known mention of which is in a document of 1497.
 The States of Jersey Law 2005 introduced the post of Chief Minister of Jersey, abolished the Bailiff's power of dissent to a resolution of the States and the Lieutenant Governor's power of veto over a resolution of the States, and established that any Order in Council or Act of the United Kingdom proposed to apply to Jersey must be referred to the States so that the States can express their views on it.
-There are a few political parties, as candidates generally stand for election as independents.
+There are few political parties, as candidates generally stand for election as independents.

 Isle of Man

 The Isle of Man's Tynwald claims to be the world's oldest parliament in continuous existence, dating back to 979.
 (However, it does not claim to be the oldest parliament, as Iceland's Althing dates back to 930.)
-It consists of a popularly elected House of Keys and an indirectly elected Legislative Council, which may sit separately or jointly to consider pieces of legislation, which, when passed into law, are known as "Acts of Tynwald".
+It consists of a popularly elected House of Keys and an indirectly elected Legislative Council.
+These two branches may sit separately or jointly to consider pieces of legislation, which, when passed into law, are known as "Acts of Tynwald".
 Candidates mostly stand for election to the Keys as independents, rather than being selected by political parties.
 There is a Council of Ministers headed by a chief minister.

 Unlike the other Crown Dependencies, the Isle of Man has a Common Purse Agreement with the United Kingdom.

+City status

+As overseas territories were added to the land conquered by the British, a number of towns and villages began to request formal recognition to validate their importance, and would be accorded a status if deemed to be deserving such as a borough or as a more prestigious city by the monarch.
+Many cities were designated over several centuries, and as Anglican dioceses began to be created the process of city creation became aligned to that used in England, being linked to the presence of a cathedral.

+Despite this, St Patrick's Isle adjoining the Isle of Man, which had a medieval cathedral, was never granted privileges of a city.
+What is now Peel Cathedral was later built nearby, but only raised to the status of a cathedral in the 1980s.

+The Channel Islands were at first part of a mainland French diocese, and then came under the Bishop of Winchester after the English Reformation.
+These islands had no cathedral.

+Since the year 2000, the UK government has arranged competitions to grant city status to settlements.
+In 2021, submissions for city status were invited to mark the Platinum Jubilee of Elizabeth II, with Crown Dependencies and British Overseas Territories being allowed to take part for the first time.
+In the Dependencies, the only applicants were Douglas and Peel, both on the Isle of Man, and Douglas was granted the honour, making it the first formal city.